Salvador Cabrera: Club career

-A defensive midfielder also capable of lining up at the back, Cabrera made his debut with Necaxa during the club's title-winning 1994–95 season.
+A defensive midfielder also capable of playing at the back, Cabrera made his debut with Necaxa during the club's title-winning 1994–95 season.
 He also appeared in the club's successful championship defense the following year, but only became a regular starter during the Invierno 1997 season.
-During the Invierno 1998 season, Cabrera won his third championship and his first as a major contributor, scoring the championship-winning goal in the final with a long-range shot against Chivas.
-He joined Atlante in 2001 but returned to Necaxa in 2002, helping the club to a place in the Verano 2002 final.
-Afterward Necaxa fell into decline, and Cabrera's role began to diminish by the middle of the decade.
+During the 1988 Invierno season, Cabrera won his third championship and his first as a major contributor, scoring the championship-winning goal in the final with a long-range shot against Chivas.
+He joined Atlante in 2001 but returned to Necaxa in 2002, helping the club reach the 2002 Verano final.
+Afterward, Necaxa fell into decline, and Cabrera's role began to diminish by the middle of the decade.
 His last top-flight appearances for the club came in the Clausura 2007 tournament.

 Cabrera also participated for Necaxa in international club events.
 He appeared in the final of the 1999 CONCACAF Champions' Cup, which Necaxa won against LD Alajuelense of Costa Rica.
-In addition, Cabrera participated in the 2000 FIFA Club World Cup, where Necaxa finished in third place, and scored in the game against South Melbourne FC.
+In addition, Cabrera participated in the 2000 FIFA Club World Cup, where Necaxa finished in third place and scored in the game against South Melbourne FC.